 The CTA introduces the Pink Line as part of a package of bus and rail service improvements for the West Side and western suburbs.
-The to receive email notification of predicted arrival times and service alerts.

-Pink Line provides more frequent service and improved travel times between the 54th/Cermak station and the Loop.
+The Pink Line provides more frequent service and improved travel times between the 54th/Cermak station and the Loop.
 The CTA introduces new and improved bus service with two new local bus routes, three new express routes and eight enhanced bus routes.